openethereum/openethereum.github.io/FAQ.md

 #### Parity uses 100% of disk I/O during sync

 Parity needs high amount of disk usage, and by default your system will allow it to block other programs to access the disk while it's reading and writing.
-On Linux you can use [`ionice`](https://linux.die.net/man/1/ionice), and newer versions of Windows should allow you to navigate to the process in Task Manager, right click, open the "Process priority" sub-menu and select "Background".
+On Linux you can use [`ionice`](https://linux.die.net/man/1/ionice), and newer versions of Windows should allow you to navigate to the process (named "parity.exe") in Task Manager, right click, open the "Process priority" sub-menu and select "Background".
 If this menu doesn't appear, you may need to select "More details" at the bottom of the window.
+A WikiHow article with a description of this process on Windows 7 can be found [here](http://www.wikihow.com/Change-Process-Priorities-in-Windows-Task-Manager), and the process is much the same for newer versions of Windows.

 #### What are the different Parity synchronization and pruning modes?